Jump to main content

 You can also book an individual consultation, where we offer personalised guidance on the application process and explore what kind of academic support or adjustments may be available to you.

-• how to communicate with instructors about your needs
+• how to communicate your needs to instructors,

 You’re welcome to request a consultation either before or after submitting your Q202 form – depending on what kind of support you need.